 which is made available to congregations and agencies in which the student is interested.
 Conversation between supervisor and student begins this way.
 Congregational Placements:

-Interviews for congregational placements are held on a Friday night in late April.
+Interviews for congregational placements are held on a Thursday evening in late April.
 Congregations that are approved field education sites send an interview team to the Seminary for interviews with as many as five students.
-In like manner, students may select five sites with which they wish to interview.
+In like manner, students may select five church sites with which they wish to interview.
 Upon completion of these interviews, the Field Education Office makes assignments for placement.
-The office seeks to match the abilities of students and the needs of a given field, to honor the preferences of both fields and students, to provide a satisfactory placement for the maximum number of students and fields, and to give a degree of preference to those students who have not completed field education requirements.
+The office seeks to match the abilities of students and the needs of a given church site, to honor the preferences of both church sites and students, to provide a satisfactory placement for the maximum number of students and church sites, and to give a degree of preference to those students who have not completed field education requirements.

 Placements can be made outside of the interview process, but Field Education units can be earned only in placements that are approved by the Field Education Office.
 Agency Placements:

-Agencies that have a history of working with students submit a description of the agency, a vitae of the supervisor, and a position description.
-These are available to new and returning students.
+Agencies that have a history of working with students submit to the Field Education Office a description of the agency, a vitae of the supervisor, and a position description.
+These documents will be available on the seminary web page, under Field Education / Agency Placements.
+Positions are available to new and returning students.
 The Director of Field Education will arrange on-site interviews with these agencies.
-Students who are interested in a specific agency or area of ministry are encouraged to talk to the Director who will seek to arrange interviews in agencies that meet the student's learning goals and the seminary's criteria for supervision.
+Students who are interested in a specific agency or area of ministry are encouraged to contact the Director who will seek to arrange interviews in agencies that meet the student's learning goals and the seminary's criteria for supervision.

 In both congregational and agency placements, the Seminary cannot guarantee placement, since the final decision rests with the employing institution.
 The Seminary does, however, provide a wide range of interview opportunities for each student and ensures that each church and agency participating in the program follows Equal Employment Opportunity (EEO) guidelines.